snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/ecommerce-tracking/index.md

 | name        | N        | string      | For `ProductListView` and `ProductListClick` events: human-readable list name |
 </details>

 The events are distinguished by their `type` property, which is different for each `Event` class tracked.
-Aside from the optional list `name` in the `ProductListViewEvent` and `ProductListClickEvent` events, all tracked ecommerce properties are tracked as entities - see [below](#entities) for details.
+Aside from the optional list `name` in the `ProductListViewEvent` and `ProductListClickEvent` events, all tracked ecommerce properties are tracked as entities.

 :::note
 Check out the API docs ([Android](https://snowplow.github.io/snowplow-android-tracker/), [iOS](https://snowplow.github.io/snowplow-ios-tracker/documentation/snowplowtracker/snowplow/)) for the full details of each Event and Entity.